AliakseiKhomchanka/bandlab-challenge/README.md

 ## **Things missing in the current state of the repository**

+### A NOTE AFTER SUBMISSION: An error in the optimistic locking mechanism

+I have overlooked one crucial part of the lockig mechanism when posting new comments.
+When a write is rejected, it should also fetch the latest version of the existing record and increment the version from it, not just increment it by 1 from the existing record with the outdated CommentCount value.
+I've only realized that after submitting.

 ### Unit tests

 Function code in this case doesn't do much aside from forwarding inputs to databases/buckets or querying said databases/buckets without doing much transformation on the data itself aside from simple type casting or incrementing/decrementing values.
 At this scale there isn't really anything that warrants unit testing.
 Testing calls of individual calls or different resource functions in boto3 would pretty much devolve into defining a bunch of mocks and checking that those mocks always return correct values (which they always will due to the very nature of mocks).